 Are you ready to plan a cruise vacation?
-Are you wondering if you should choose a balcony stateroom, and is it right for you?
+Are you wondering whether to choose a balcony stateroom, and whether it’s right for you?
 Is it worth the cost?
 Choosing a cruise cabin is indeed all about personal preference…and of course, your budget.

 Daylight – while it seems like an obvious thing, natural light has a significant impact on most of us.
 It helps to regulate our body clocks and prepare us to wake and sleep.

 More room!
-Whether it’s just perception, or reality, a balcony stateroom will feel larger than an interior cabin.
-The floor to ceiling natural light helps to open the space up, creating the appearance of a bigger space.
+Whether it’s just perception or reality, a balcony stateroom will feel larger than an interior cabin.
+The floor-to-ceiling natural light helps open the space, creating the appearance of a larger space.

 Check the weather!
 Yes, of course, you can pop on the TV and check the outside temperature.
-But, having a private balcony allows you to step right out and feel the temp for yourself.
+Having a private balcony lets you step right out and feel the temperature for yourself.

 More reasons to choose a balcony stateroom